Newsletter Sign Up

 SECockpit – Niche bars

-This bar is a single metric that takes into account first page competition, monthly search volume, and commercial intent.
+This bar is a single metric that takes into account first page competition, monthly search volume, and commercial search intent.
 In other words, whether or not that search query is a good overall choice.
 The larger the bar, the better the keyword.

 Next to monthly searches you’ll notice a series of orange bars labeled “Top Results”: